Can Porcelain Veneers be Used to Correct a Bad Bite

 Porcelain Veeners Help Fix Bite Problems

-What should be considered and evaluated with bite correction procedures:
+What should be considered and evaluated with non-surgical bite correction procedures:

 1) TMJ: pain and dysfunction needs to be addressed